UofT-HPRC/tpdp/simulation_idioms/using_sonar/README.txt

     - (added in dev branch) Generated TB for AXIS reads doesn't check for correct values on sidechannels

+    - A way to ask that an interface does not throw an error if values are wrong

+    - A way to check that an interfaces DOES NOT send anything

     - Simulation should have a maximum running time (if you have a bug and an AXIS flit is never generated but hte TB expects one, it just goes